Nested Focusgroups

 Opt-Out Segments with focusgroup="none"

-Use focusgroup="none" to exclude specific elements
+Use focusgroup="none" to exclude a subtree's focusable

-from arrow navigation
+descendants from arrow navigation while keeping them reachable

 - Arrow keys navigate: New → Open → Save → Close → Exit (skipping Help & Shortcuts)